phpbb/documentation/development/extensions/skeleton_extension.rst

 .. note::

-    The Skeleton Extension is a tool for extension developers.
-As such, it is intended to be installed in a phpBB board used for offline/local development of extensions.
+    The Skeleton Extension is intended to be installed in a phpBB board used for offline/local development of extensions.
 It is not necessarily intended to be installed on live/production web sites.

 Requirements
 ------------

 -  A phpBB board, version 3.1.4 or newer or 3.2.0-b3 or newer.
 -  PHP version 5.3.9 or newer.
--  PHP ``ZipArchive`` module enabled.
+-  PHP ZipArchive module enabled.

 Installation
 ------------